rosenbrockc/fortpy-el/README.md

 (setq fortpy-complete-on-bracket t)
 ```

+### Fortpy Configuration

+In most real-usage scenarios, the out-of-the-box support for multiple libraries is incomplete.
+A [configuration file](https://github.com/rosenbrockc/fortpy/wiki/Fortpy-Global-Configuration) can be created that gives additional information about source code folders to parse, server information for SSH editing over tramp and auto-completion configuration settings.
+After you have created a `config.xml` file on your system, you need to configure an environment variable to tell Fortpy where to find it:

+`export FORTPY_CONFIG="~/path/to/config.xml"`

+NOTE: Environment variables for emacs are set when it first starts; adding a config.xml file will not affect the emacs isense support until you restart emacs.

 ### Troubleshooting the Installation

 If you have trouble installing automatically from MELPA, you can also try a manual installation: